dtokarzewski/InPost/README.md

 ## Architecture
 Project have multi-module architecture.
 It's an overkill to make such complex architecture for such a small project, but it's goal was to make it as if it was big commercial project.
+Structure of the project is mix of `per-layer-` and `per-feature-`.
+There is `feature-xxx` module with it's own UI data model, but `domain` and `data` modules are global.
+If this project was real commercial project, some feature specific parts of those layer might be moved to `feature-xxx` modules.

-It consists of following layers:
+Project consists of following layers:

 #### Core
 All `core:` modules contains classes used across the app, including styling and testing setup.